subash-m/CS666/README.md

 3) Change ./QGarbage/makefile line number: 11,
    replace -u with -b.

-To run in USB: (Connection from Lego NXT to Computer / Raspberry Pi) Default code is written for USB.
+### To run in USB: (Connection from Lego NXT to Computer / Raspberry Pi)
+   Default code is written for USB.
 No change is required.

-To compile the program,
+### To compile the program,
    1) Execute Lego NXJ program first.
       a) Goto QGarbage folder
 *  cd QGarbage
+      b) Position the robot towards any side of the arena to calibrate the directions.
+      c) execute makefile or execute the commands inside the makefile.
-      b) execute make *
+*  make
+   2) Execute Lego NXT PC program
+      a)